mehedi-sharif/soulspring/content/why-us.md

 ancient_healing:
   enable: true
   title: Blending the Best of Modern & Ancient Healing
-  content: A bio-wellness and detox center, SoulSpring combines technology with ancient
+  content: A bio-wellness and detox center, Soul Spring combines technology with ancient
     wisdom to create a holistic wellness experience for you.
   image: images/ancient-healing/ancient-healing.png
   leaf_image: images/ancient-healing/leaf.png